Demystifying Dependency Bugs in Deep Learning Stack: Conclusions

 \section{Conclusions}

-In this paper, we have conducted the first comprehensive study~to~understand the characteristics (e.g., symptoms, root causes and~fix~patterns)~of~DBs~across the entire DL stack with a collection~of~\todo{326}~DBs from StackOverflow posts.
-We provide useful findings to raise the awareness of DBs in DL stack in the DL community and uncover the nature of DBs.
-We also provide actionable implications for both developers and researches on dependency management across the engineering lifecycle.
-In future, we plan to develop techniques to automatically construct the dependency knowledge graph for the entire DL stack and build solutions to dependency management tasks upon this graph.
-The data of our study is available at our~replication site \url{https://dl-dep.github.io} to foster future research.
+We have conducted the first comprehensive study~to~characterize DBs~across the entire DL stack.
+We~provide useful findings to raise the awareness of DBs in DL stack in the DL community,~and~provide actionable implications for developers and researches.